luk036/ellipsoid-method/ell-review.md

                         (\hat{\alpha} y_1 + \hat{\beta} y_2) \le \log(\hat{p}\,A)  \\
                 & y_1 \le \log \hat{k}.
   \end{array}$$

-In [@Aliabadi2013Robust], the authors present a *piecewise linear approximation* approach.
+In [@Aliabadi2013Robust], the authors propose the use of piecewise convex linear approximations as a close approximation of the robust counterpart, leading to more solvability using interior-point algorithms[1][2][9].
 It involves a lot of programming work, but the results are inaccurate.
 However, this can easily be solved using the cutting-plane method.
 Note that in this simple example, the worst-case scenario occurs when:

 -   $\hat{p} = p - e_3$, $k = \bar{k} - e_3$